yuzuy/gurl/README.md

 # gurl

-gurl is a HTTP client written in Go
+gurl is an HTTP client written in Go

 ## Installation